quentinrsl/capsidgraph/README.md

     Ty = (0,1)
     faceEdges, axis = createFaceEdges(tile,Tx,Ty,1,2)
 ```
-The tile drawn in Cartesian coordinates can be seen below
+The tile drawn in Cartesian coordinates can be seen below.
 <img src="img/graph1.png" height=300 alt="The edges of a single tile">
-Which gives the following tiling
+Note that the tile is chosen such that no edges is present twice when the tiling is generated.
+This particular tile gives the following tiling.
 <img src="img/graph2.png" height=300 alt="The corresponding tiling">
 The function returns only the edges inside the defined triangle
 <img src="img/graph3.png" height=300 alt="The edges of a triangular face">